 Digital Planning and QR Memorialization

-Digital tools are revolutionizing funeral logistics.
+Digital tools are reshaping funeral logistics.

 - QR Codes: A new trend in 2026 involves placing discreet QR codes on simple grave markers.
 When scanned, they lead to a digital memorial where family members can read Quranic verses or donate to charity (Sadaqah Jariyah) in the name of the deceased.